geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 ### Task 2 – Create and Manage Groups

 In this task, you will create two new groups and then manage the groups by assigning users to them.
 You will also analyze the effect on group members when you delete a group.

+2. After completing the previous lab, you should still be signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
+In this lab, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Spencer, Adatum’s Enterprise Admin (whom you previously assigned a Microsoft 365 Global Admin role).
+Therefore, you must log out of Microsoft 365 as the MOD Administrator and log back in as Holly.<br/>

+	On the Microsoft 365 admin center tab, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser, and in the **My account** pane, select **Sign out.** <br/>

+	**Important:** When signing out of one account and signing in as another, you should close all your browser tabs except for your current tab.
+This is a best practice that helps to avoid any confusion by closing the windows associated with the prior user.
+Please close all other browser tabs now.

+3. In Internet Explorer browser, navigate to **https://portal.office.com**.

+4. In the **Pick an account** window, only the admin account that you just logged out from appears.
+Select **Use another account**.

+5. In the **Sign in** window, enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Select **Next**.

+6. In the **Enter password** window, enter **Pa55w.rd** and then select **Sign in**.

+7. If a **Get your work done with Office 365** window appears, select the **X** to close it.

+8. In the **Office 365 home page**, select **Admin** to open the Microsoft 365 admin center.

+9. If a **Good morning/afternoon/evening Holly Spencer** window appears, select **Get started**.

 1. On the LON-DC1 VM, in the **Microsoft 365 admin center**, select **Groups** in the navigation pane on the left, and then under it, select **Groups**.